 Languages: The Reg’ostran language, which uses its own script of symbols similar to draconic, is an old and rarely used language.
 Most of the literature of the Reg’ostran race was lost when Kal sank beneath the waves of the Northern Reach.
 Little in the works of philosophy, poetry and creative stories have been written by the Reg’ostrans.
 Their writings usually tell tales of family, childhood lessons, Reg’ostran heroes and feats of great skill.
 The Reg’ostran society had developed a calendar long ago, but with the destruction of their homeland and generations that have passed they have adapted the Calendar of Man.

 Names: Upon birth a Reg’ostran is named by their parent.
 Names consist of a nest name (the same nest name as the parent) separated by an apostrophe and followed by a gifted name.
 Very common nest names are; Tek, Sel, Kal, Tirsk, Lel, Ult and Qualk.
-These nest names are most common as they are descended from the long destroyed noble families of Reg’ostran society in Kal, whose members made it over to Tharstelding in larger numbers than the common folk.
+These nest names are most common as they are descended from the ruling families of Reg’ostran society in Kal, whose members made it over to Tharstelding in larger numbers than the common folk.
 Common gifted names are; Selsik, Yelsidt, Qwolpt, Heldyt and Zelkyr.
 An example of Reg’ostran names would be; Tek’Selsik, Kal’Heldyt or Tirsk’Zelkyr.

 Adventurers: Having no place to truly call home in Tharstelding adventuring comes easy to the Reg’ostran.
 Being a race without kingdoms or leaders, they often struggle to find ways to fit in.
 Often misunderstood at first, an adventuring group unfamiliar with this race quickly comes to appreciate the natural adventuring talent that any Reg’ostran brings to the party.